nikivanstein/naco-research-group-web/roarnet.md

 - **Time:** 9:30 AM - 5:30 PM
 - **Location:** Conference venue, room TBA

-The event will feature engaging discussions, interactive activities, and opportunities to network with like-minded individuals interested in the ROAR-NET COST action.
-Further details will be announced closer to the event date.
+The event will feature plenary and working group sessions, interactive activities, and opportunities to network with other members of the ROAR-NET COST action as well as researchers interested in its topics.
+Consider joining us a day in advance!

 For more information about ROAR-NET COST action, visit the <a href="https://roar-net.eu/" target="_blank">ROAR-NET COST action website</a>.